Ruby-Network/ruby/docs/private.md

         host: "db" # change this to your database host
         dbname: "ruby" # change this to your database name
     ```
-3. Follow the commands in the [docker instance](./docker.md) guide depending on what docker method you used
+3. Follow the commands in the [docker instance](./docker.md) guide depending on what docker method you used. **Make sure you uncomment the database section of the file**
     - Docker Compose [here](./docker.md#docker-compose)
     - Docker Compose (build) [here](./docker.md#docker-compose-build)
     - Standalone Docker (not recommended) [here](./docker.md#standalone) **NOT SUPPORTED**

 3a.
 Simply omit the step where it tells you to make a config.yml file (as you have already done that)

+3b.
+For multiuser mode, we provide a set of CLI commands to manage users.
+You can find them [here](./multiuser.md)